-But surely there is something yet greater than archetypes?
+Again, I say: surely there is something even greater than archetypes?

 The realities of our world are not true because they spring from Greek myth, or even from archetypes that may be expressed by those myths and other sources, like the Bible.